remotemerge/esewa-php-sdk/README.md

 # Contribution

-We highly value and appreciate the contributions of the Open Source community.
-To ensure a smooth and efficient process, please stick to the following guidelines when submitting code:
+The contributions of the Open Source community are highly valued and appreciated.
+To ensure a smooth and efficient process, please adhere to the following guidelines when submitting code:

-- Ensure that your code adheres to [PSR] standards.
+- Ensure that the code adheres to [PSR] standards.
 - All submitted code must pass relevant tests.
-- Proper documentation and clean code practices are a must.
+- Proper documentation and clean code practices are essential.
 - Please make pull requests to the `main` branch.

 Thank you for your support and contributions.
-We look forward to reviewing your code.
+Looking forward to reviewing your code.

 [eSewa]: https://esewa.com.np